Teo44/Deadline-tracker/documentation/manual.md

 Existing deadlines can be viewed from the Deadlines-page, accessed with the Deadlines-button in the top bar.
 By default, this page displays all the user's deadlines, but they can be filtered according to their category and/or priority.

 The name, deadline date, priority and completion-state of the deadlines are shown to the user.
-Each deadlines completion-state can be changed by the user, and they can be deleted.
+Each deadlines completion-state can be changed by the user, the deadlines can be deleted, and categories can be added to and removed from the deadlines.

 ### Viewing and editing categories